-We meet every Wednesday at 12:15 at the Las Vegas Country Club please join us and find out what Rotary is all about.
-The LVCC is directly behind the (Old Hilton) now it is called the LVH
+We meet every Wednesday at 12:15 at the Las Vegas Country Club please come join us and find out what Rotary is all about.
+The LVCC is directly behind the (Old Hilton & LHV ) now know as the Westgate Hotel & Casino

 3000 Joe W Brown Drive

 Las Vegas, NV 89109